|

 can also be listened to individually, as complete practices unto themselves, which allows you to

+still have many of the benefits of Yoga Nidra practice even when less time is available.
 The depth of experience from authentic Yoga Nidra does not come by diverting the mind into music or inner fantasies (as enjoyable as these may be), but from

 systematic self-awareness, where your attention is gently led inward through the body, breath, and mind in a particular sequence, which